dorkodu/sage.php/docs/reference.md

  *
  * @api
  */
-static function addRule(GraphQL\Validator\Rules\ValidationRule $rule)
+static function addRule(Sage\Validator\Rules\ValidationRule $rule)
 ```
-# GraphQL\Error\Error
+# Sage\Error\Error
 Describes an Error found during the parse, validate, or
-execute phases of performing a GraphQL operation.
+execute phases of performing a Sage operation.
 In addition to a message
 and stack trace, it also includes information about the locations in a
-GraphQL document and/or execution result that correspond to the Error.
+Sage document and/or execution result that correspond to the Error.

 When the error was caused by an exception thrown in resolver, original exception
 is available via `getPrevious()`.